all-on-4 Dental Implants

-Dental implants have been popular permanent solutions to replace teeth and improve your oral health and beautiful smile.
+Dental implants in Brisbane have been popular permanent solutions to replace teeth and improve your oral health and beautiful smile.

 But do not worry if your dentist has told you that the conventional dental implant procedure is not a suitable treatment option for you, probably because of some underlying health conditions.

 In dentistry, the sky’s the limit!
 Your dentist can still offer you ways to have a complete smile.

 Replace Multiple Teeth and Improve Your Smile In One Visit

 If you have lost an entire row of your natural teeth, are fed up with your ill-fitting dentures, and are unwilling to try the lengthy conventional dental implants, all-on-four dental implants may be the right solution for your missing teeth.

 “All on four dental implants” refers to a dental procedure that replaces the upper and lower set of teeth with only four implants.
 Four titanium implants act as a foundation for the bridge and support the placement of a whole set of new teeth (a fixed prosthesis with 10 to 14 teeth).